rcottinet/expo-gitpod-dev-env/README.md

 - Build on Node Docker image
-- Gitpod open port for expo
+- Gitpod with port open for expo

 In package.json change your start script: